Richard Wagner (judge): Supreme Court of Canada

 On October 2, 2012, Prime Minister Stephen Harper nominated him to the Supreme Court of Canada to replace retiring Justice Marie Deschamps.
 His appointment was confirmed on October 5, 2012.

 On December 3, 2012, a ceremony was held for Wagner's appointment in the Supreme Court of Canada courtroom.
-The event was attended by Chief Justice Beverley McLachlin, the federal minister of justice and attorney general, Rob Nicholson, and the Quebec deputy minister of justice, Nathalie G. Drouin.
+The event was attended by Chief Justice Beverley McLachlin, the federal minister of justice and attorney general, Rob Nicholson, and the Quebec deputy minister of justice, Nathalie Drouin.

-On December 12, 2017, Prime Minister Justin Trudeau appointed Wagner as Beverly McLachlin's successor as chief justice of Canada.
+On December 12, 2017, Prime Minister Justin Trudeau appointed Wagner as Beverly McLachlin's successor as Chief Justice of Canada.